workshop design & facilitation

 When working with a group, a facilitator takes on a number of critical roles including:

-To be a process guide: To provide an overall road map and detailed process tools and activities that enables participants to do their work.
-This means helping them to understand their task, engage with each other (a diverse group of people) on the content and to help the group come to their endpoint.
+To be a process guide: To provide an overall road map and detailed process tools and activities that support participants to do their work.
+This means helping them to understand their task, engage with each other on the content and to achieve session objectives together.

 To create the right environment for deliberation: To provide the tools and techniques that allow people to consider a range of information, identify options, weigh up the pros and cons of options and make choices between options.